build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 #### Summary - Prompt Engineering
-The list of Prompt Engineering techniques are getting longer in a yearly or even monthly pace.
-How to know which approach fits you best is also an experimenting journey.
+The list of Prompt Engineering techniques and best practices is getting longer and longer by the day.
+Knowing which approach fits you best is a continuous experimenting adventure.

 Here are some tips.

 1. Define your objective, ideathon and understand your specific use cases, define what good output would look like.
-2. Then Working backwards from your specific use case.
+2. Work backwards from your specific use case.
-3. If you considering using prompt engineering (over fine tuning approach, which will be covered in the next section), start from simple approach.
+3. If you are considering using prompt engineering (over fine tuning approach, which will be covered in the next section), start with a simple approach.

-   If few-shot prompting will achieve your goal, don't bother goes to RAG.
+   If few-shot prompting will achieve your goal, don't bother using RAG.

 4. Be specific on prompt - as clear as possible on
     -  input questions